Therapy for Business Owners & Entrepreneurs

 When your mind is clear, your leadership improves, and so does your life.

-My Approach to Therapy for Entrepreneurs
+Therapy Approaches for Entrepreneurs

 I use evidence-based approaches that help business owners change patterns fast, not just talk about them.
 We’ll focus on what’s driving the stress, and build tools you can actually use between sessions.